Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Literature review

-Researchers have also proposed methods to incentive antifragile property of a system by emphasizing the derivatives to capture the temporal evolution patterns of the system dynamics, i.e., how fast the system state deviates towards a possible black swan event, and the curvature of this deviation \citep{taleb_mathematical_2013, taleb_working_2023, axenie_antifragile_2022}.
-With this additional information, the system can anticipate ongoing disruptions and be more responsive to drastic changes.
-Similar to the function of redundancy in resilience \citep{tan_graph-based_2019, kamalahmadi_impact_2022}, redundancy can also be added in the system to induce antifragility \cite{de_bruijn_antifragility_2020, johnson_antifragility_2013, munoz_resilience_2022}.
-Other feasible approaches also include time-scale separation and attractor dynamics \citep{axenie_antifragile_2022, axenie2022antifragiletraffic}.
+Ever since the concept of antifragility was proposed, it has become an increasingly popular concept across various disciplines in recent years, such as energy \citep{coppitters_optimizing_2023}, electricity \citep{rachunok_sensitivity_2020}, biology \citep{kim_antifragility_2020}, medicine \citep{axenie_antifragile_2022}, cyber-systems \citep{chatterjee_iterative_2020}, robotics \citep{axenie_antifragile_2023}, and machine learning \citep{pravin_fragility_2024}.
+Researchers have also proposed methods to incentivize the antifragile property of a system by emphasizing the derivatives of system states to capture the temporal evolution patterns of the system dynamics, i.e., how fast the system state deviates toward possible black swan events and the curvature of this deviation \citep{taleb_mathematical_2013, axenie_antifragile_2022}.
+With this additional information, the system can potentially anticipate ongoing disruptions and become more proactive in facing drastic changes.
+Similar to its function in resilience \citep{kamalahmadi_impact_2022}, redundancy can also be added to the system to induce antifragility \cite{munoz_resilience_2022}.
+Other feasible approaches also include time-scale separation and attractor dynamics \citep{axenie_antifragile_2022}.
+However, leveraging the potential of antifragile system design for the operation of transportation networks is still an unexplored notion.

-\section{Problem Formulation}
+\section{Problem formulation}